corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ### Deobfuscation based on configuration directives

-When run by a Corda node or service on a machine with the matching hardware address, the configuration is deobfuscated on the fly and interpreted as shown in the example below:
+When the Corda node, Firewall component, or service is run with the correct seed/passphrase provided, the configuration is deobfuscated on the fly and interpreted as shown in the example below:

 ```json
 {